wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/waxjs/waxjs_use.md

 3. Before you can start signing transactions from your dApp, a user must be logged in.
 WaxJS includes an `isAutoLoginAvailable` function that:

-   - Securely checks for MyCloudWallet credentials
+   - Securely checks for Cloud Wallet  credentials
    - Checks to see if your dApp is whitelisted

    If both conditions are true, a user's userAccount and public keys are set in your WaxJS object, and you don't need to call the `login()` function.
 You'll also have access to wax.userAccount and wax.pubKeys.